 - Dates of employment

-- Salary (depends on type of request)
+- Salary, which depends on the type of request

-- Your name, signature, and your contact information
+- Your name, signature, and contact information

 Employment Verification Requests & What To Include